tanloong/neosca/README.md

 <img src="https://github.com/tanloong/NeoSCA/blob/master/img/a-phrase-structure-tree.png?raw=true" alt="a phrase structure tree" width="250">

-In this tree,
+> In this tree,
-the starting symbol is
+> the starting symbol is
-the label "ROOT" at
+> the label "ROOT" at
-the root level of the tree,
+> the root level of the tree,
-and the 4 terminal symbols are the 4 words in the sentence, located at the bottom of the branches of the tree.
+> and the 4 terminal symbols are
+> the 4 words in the sentence,
+> located at the bottom of
+> the branches of the tree.
-The non-terminal symbols,
+> The non-terminal symbols,
-located between the starting symbol and the terminal symbols, include a number of labels for different clausal, phrasal, and lexical categories.
+> located between the starting symbol and
+> the terminal symbols,
+> include a number of labels for different
-For example,
-the non-terminal symbol "NP" indicates the phrasal category "Noun Phrase".
+> clausal, phrasal, and lexical categories.
+(Lu 2014)

 When parsing input files,
 NeoSCA runs the above command and,